pitambarkhanra/energy_landscape_analysis/Permutation_test/README.md

 # What is this repository?

 The codes in this folder provides the MATLAB codes [NM: Please eradicate the term "key" from this readme.
-The point is that we are not sketching the usage of this code, but we need to tell precisely how to use the code.] to perform the permutation test for the energy landscape analysis on multi-variate time series data such as fMRI data using the conventional gradient-ascent algorithm to maximize the likelihood estimation and to estimate the parameter values.
-The code in this folder estimates the ND value for the four discrepancy measures proposed in Khanra *et al.* (2023).
+The point is that we are not sketching the usage of this code, but we need to tell precisely how to use the code.][PK: I have changed the line] to perform the permutation test for the energy landscape analysis on multi-variate time series data such as fMRI data using the conventional gradient-ascent algorithm to maximize the likelihood estimation and to estimate the parameter values.
+The code in this folder estimates the ND value for the four discrepancy measures proposed in Khanra *et al.* (2023) for all the permutations.

 # Required software and packages